Skip to content

 Name

 The name key controls the theme's display name in the UI.
-Be sure that this is unique, as there cannot be multiple themes with the same name.
+This key must be unique.
+There cannot be multiple themes with the same name.

 Style